theoremoon/ctf-ratings/README.md

 - pwn2win (I forgot to collect the scoreboard ;_;)
 - Circle City Con CTF 2021 (scoreboard closed immediately after the competition)
 - THC CTF 2021 (registration closed immediately after the competition and challenges were only opened for the competitors)
+- CyberThreatForce CTF | 2021 (registration is closed / scoreboard not available)

 ## Author